Context-Action Embedding Learning for Off-Policy Evaluation in Contextual Bandits: Experiments

 \subsection{Real-World Data}

-We evaluate our method on \emph{Open Bandit Dataset}, a real-world bandit dataset collected on a fashion e-commerce platform ZOZOTOWN \citep{saito2020large}.
-The dataset was collected via an A/B test of two policies: a uniformly random behavior policy and a Thompson sampling target policy.
+In this section, we test \method and baselines on a complex real-world dataset to assess the scalability of our method in practical use cases.
+We test the OPE estimators on \emph{Open Bandit Dataset}, a real-world bandit dataset collected on a fashion e-commerce platform ZOZOTOWN \citep{saito2020large}.
+The dataset was collected from the A/B test of two policies: a uniformly random behavior policy and a Thompson sampling target policy.
 We use $n=10000$ samples.
-The context dimension is $d=20$, the total number of actions $|\cA| = 240$, and the reward is binary representing if the user clicked the recommended item or not.
-To learn the embeddings, we use the same three-layer feedforward neural network as in the synthetic data experiment.
+The context dimension is $d=20$, the total number of actions is $|\cA| = 240$, and the reward is binary, which indicates whether the user clicked the recommended item or not.
+To learn the embeddings, we use the same three-layer feedforward neural network as discussed in \cref{sec:alg}.
 We use one-hot action representations as input to the neural network.
-For DM, we use the same network as \method, and use it as a reward model to estimate $v(\pi)$.
-Similar to the synthetic experiment setup, we set $\gamma=0.1$ and $\rho=10$ for the loss computation.
-We repeat the experiments 30 times to estimate the squared errors of the estimators.
+For DM, we use the same network as \method, and use it as a reward model to estimate $v(\pi)$ using \cref{eq:dm}.
+We repeat the experiments 30 times to estimate the squared errors of all the estimators.

-Following \citet{saito2022off} and \citet{cief2024learning}, we plot the empirical cumulative distribution function (CDF) of squared errors relative to IPS in \cref{fig:obp}.
-In other words, the squared errors of all the estimators are first normalized by dividing them with the squared error of IPS, and then their empirical CDF is computed.
+We plot the empirical cumulative distribution function (CDF) of the squared errors relative to IPS in \cref{fig:obp} following the work of \citet{saito2022off} and \citet{cief2024learning}.
+To compute the squared errors relative to IPS, the squared errors of all the estimators are normalized by dividing them by the squared error of IPS.
+Then empirical CDF of the relative squared errors is computed.
 From \cref{fig:obp}, we observe that \method outperforms IPS in more than 75\% of the runs.
-Furthermore, while the relative errors of AEL-MIPS and DM never reach below 0.1 and 0.01 respectively, \method's relative error reaches below 0.1 for about 40\% of the runs and below 0.01 for about 20\% of the runs.
+Furthermore, while the relative errors of AEL-MIPS and DM never reach below 0.1 and 0.01, respectively, \method's relative error reaches below 0.1 for about 40\% of the runs and below 0.01 for about 20\% of the runs.